Discrete State Diffusion Models: A Sample Complexity Perspective: Introduction

 To the best of our knowledge, this work offers the first theoretical investigation into the sample complexity of discrete-state diffusion models.
 We introduce a recursive analytical framework that traces the optimization error incurred at each step of SGD, allowing us to quantify the effect of performing only a limited number of optimization steps when learning the discrete-state score.
 Our approach bounds the discrepancy between the empirical and expected loss directly over a finite hypothesis class, thereby bypassing complexity measures that scale poorly with network size.
 An essential component of our analysis is the application of the Polyak–Łojasiewicz (PL) condition (Assumption \ref{ass:PL-condition}), which ensures a quadratic lower bound on the error and is crucial for regulating the overall error in score estimation.

 We summarize our main contributions as follows: \begin{itemize} \item \textbf{First sample complexity bounds for discrete-state diffusion models} To the best of our knowledge, this is the first work to present rigorous sample complexity analyses under reasonable and practical assumptions for discrete-state diffusion models.
-We derive an order optimal bound of $\widetilde{\mathcal{O}}(\epsilon^{-2})$, and thus providing deeper insight into the sample efficiency of discrete-state diffusion. \item \textbf{Principled error decomposition} We propose a structured decomposition of the score estimation error into approximation, statistical, optimization, and clipping components, enabling the characterization of how each factor contributes to sample complexity. \end{itemize}
+We derive an order optimal bound of $\widetilde{\mathcal{O}}(\epsilon^{-2})$, and thus providing deeper insight into the sample efficiency of discrete-state diffusion.
+In particular we prove that $\widetilde{\mathcal{O}}(\epsilon^{-2})$ many samples are enough for discrete-state diffusion models to generate samples from a distribution that is $\epsilon$-close to the target distribution in KL divergence.

+\item \textbf{Principled error decomposition} We propose a structured decomposition of the score estimation error into approximation, statistical, optimization, and clipping components, enabling the characterization of how each factor contributes to the overall sample complexity. \end{itemize}